knpuniversity/php-beginner-series/knpu/episode3/php-talks-to-mysql.rst

     // ...

 This creates a connection to the server, but doesn't make any queries.
-It's the PHP version of when we typed the first ``mysql`` command to the server.
+It's the PHP version of when we typed the first ``mysql`` command in the terminal to the server.

 Before we dissect it, let's query for our pets!
 We're going to use a function called ``query`` but with a new syntax.
 Set the result to a ``$result`` variable.